A-zrael/GoInterpreter-fh5/README.md

 # or point at a folder (recursive):
 go run . -folder telemetry/
 ```
-- Default behavior writes `web/data.json` and serves the viewer at `http://localhost:8080`.
+- By default it writes `web/data.json` and serves the viewer at `http://localhost:8080`.
-- Add `-out results.json` to export only, or `-serve=false` to skip the UI.
+- Add `-out results.json` to export only, or `-serve=false` to skip hosting the UI.

 ## Data it expects
 The loader is forgiving but needs these columns (case-insensitive) in your CSV: